 - Someday God will set all things right.
 “Cast not away therefore your confidence, which hath great recompense of reward.
 For ye have need of patience, that, after ye have done the will of God, ye might receive the promise.
 For yet a little while, and he that shall come will come, and will not tarry.”
 “Violence shall no more be heard in thy land, wasting nor destruction within thy borders; but thou shalt call thy walls Salvation, and thy gates Praise.”
 “And I heard a great voice out of heaven saying, Behold, the tabernacle of God is with men, and he will dwell with them, and they shall be his people, and God himself shall be with them, and be their God.
 And God shall wipe away all tears from their eyes; and there shall be no more death, neither sorrow, nor crying, neither shall there be any more pain: for the former things are passed away.”
 (Hebrews 10:35-37; Isaiah 60:18; Revelation 21:3-4).

-May these truths sink down deep into your heart, and may they anchor your soul securely to the One Who holds You in the palm of His hand (John 10:29).
+Are you standing on the promises found deep within the pages of Scripture?
+May these powerful truths sink down deep into your heart, and may they anchor your soul securely to the One Who holds You in the palm of His hand (John 10:29).

-Looking for more?
+Looking for more encouragement to anchor your soul?
 Two encouraging books that I have read (listened to!) recently are You Can Trust God to Write Your Story and Suffering is Never for Nothing.
 (Amazon affiliate links).
 They are both available as audiobooks, which is how I do almost all my “reading” these days!